wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    <pre><strong>pbcopy < $HOME/mygitsigning.pub</strong></pre>

+   On Windows, pipe file contents to the clip.exe program built in within C:\Windows\system32 <a target="_blank" href="https://superuser.com/questions/472598/pbcopy-for-windows">*</a>:

+   <pre><strong>type mygitsigning.pub | clip</strong></pre>

+   But note that

    Alternately, open the file using a text editor, select all file contents, and copy to Clipboard.

-   The public key contents includes the "-----BEGIN PGP PUBLIC KEY BLOCK-----" and "-----END PGP PUBLIC KEY BLOCK-----" markers.
+   The public key contents should include markers "-----BEGIN PGP PUBLIC KEY BLOCK-----" and "-----END PGP PUBLIC KEY BLOCK-----".

 1. Switch to the GitHub page opened and click on the input field (so the field border turns blue), then press command+V to paste.
 Click "Add GPG key".